Some of the links on this site are affiliate links. Read our full disclaimer here.

 Investing In The Trust

+In addition to donations, the Trust also invites investors to get involved.
 Built on its unique financing model, investors receive annual interest payments over a specific time period and allow more local farmers to access affordable farmland in the state of Washington.

 A total of 16 investors and 1 institution eagerly signed up for the trust’s first offering, the Farmland Impact Note.
 A whopping $2.7 million was raised to enable the purchase and protection of 260 acres of high-quality agricultural land, salmon habitat, forestland, and wetlands near Monroe, Washington.